Relative Efficiency of a Design A to Design B lecture - 10

 tb - 1

-ANOVA Table of RCBD is given below:
+The ANOVA table of RCBD is given below:

 SV